How to Fall Asleep Fast

 Monitor your electronic usage

-Research states that exposure to blue light, even 2 hours before sleep time, is severely detrimental to our circadian clock.
+Research states that exposure to blue light is severely detrimental to our circadian clock.
 So, suppose you have a habit of playing video games, working on your laptop right up to your bed-time, or even checking your phone before sleep.
 In that case, it's natural that your sleep cycle will be hampered.
 You will sleep light and not be able to progress into the deep phases of REM sleep.

 But why does this happen?